emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

 pip install -e ".[cuda]"
 ```

-**_NOTE:_** This hackathon **requires CUDA support**.
-The evaluation environment uses NVIDIA GPUs, and predictions must be run with CUDA acceleration.
-CPU-only installations are not supported for this hackathon.
+**_NOTE:_** The hackathon requires at least one CUDA-enabled GPU for running inference.
+CPU-only installations are not supported for this hackathon, use at your own risk.

 ## Download the datasets 📥